Climate and Sustainability at the College of Science & Engineering

 The ECFP mission is to advance formulation and composite design and manufacture through scientific understanding of complex fluids.
 We endeavour to improve product performance, introduce innovation and help companies switch to more sustainable resources and more efficient processes.

-FASTBLADE is an industry-academic partnership between Babcock International Group (Babcock) and the University to build a 75 tonne structural reaction frame.
-It will initially be used for lifetime fatigue testing of renewable energy tidal turbine blades, using pioneering technology which will be the first of its kind in the world.
+FASTBLADE is an industry-academic partnership between Babcock International Group (Babcock) and the University to build a 75-tonne structural reaction frame.
+Launched in May 2022, it is initially being used for lifetime fatigue testing of renewable energy tidal turbine blades, using pioneering technology which will be the first of its kind in the world.

 Education and training